TahirRiaz/terralense-example-eval/variables/README.md

 }
 ```

-**Expected Resolution**: Terralense should resolve nested object references, splat expressions, and for transformations.
+**Expected Resolution**: Terralens should resolve nested object references, splat expressions, and for transformations.

 ## Common Patterns